Never too Old: Play Guitar and Reclaim Your Musical Joy

 FAQ

-Q: Is it really possible to return to music after a long break or with pain?
+Q: Is it really possible to return to music after a long break?

 Q: How much time do I need to invest to make progress?